qiniu/QStreaming/README.md

 QStreaming library requires scala 2.11

-To use it add the dependency to your project
+To use it adds the dependency to your project

 - maven